turingschool/launch-curriculum/module2/labs/Week5/DatabaseMigrations.md

 ### Creating Seed Data
 Your final goal is to create some seed data for your new events table.
 Once you have run your function to seed some data, use pgAdmin to ensure that you now have some events in your database!

-If you have extra time, try creating seed data for books and patrons.
+Once you've finished creating seed data for events, add seed data for books and patrons.

 ### Exit Ticket
 On the thread in Slack, share a screenshot of the entity diagram for your library_orm database after adding your new table and column.